ESMC Team

 She holds a Masters in International Environmental Policy from the Middlebury Institute of International Studies at Monterey and was a Peace Corps volunteer in Mongolia.
 She lives in rural Vermont where she enjoys gardening, hiking, reading and watercolor painting.

-Doug Adams – Manager, Diversity & Inclusion
+Doug Adams – Manager, Member Engagement & Equity

 Doug is a program management professional and sustainability enthusiast, with 15 years of experience spanning marketing, ag-tech, and social media.
 In 2017, he founded New Brooklyn Farms – an urban farm and green event space network based in the Washington DC-area.
 Doug is an active member of the Fair Farms Farmer Advisory Council, former Vice Chair of the MD Organic Food and Farming Association, and published speaker.
 He holds a B.A. in Communications from Temple University, and a Master Composter certificate from the NYC Compost Project at Brooklyn Botanical Garden.